hasura/graphql-engine/rfcs/transforms.md

 This is largely undecided at the moment.

-We want to be able to use a templating language which can use `JSONPath` expressions to construct the final value.
-We should also be able to loop through array items.
-An example is the following where `$` represents root of the original JSON payload.
+We want to be able to use a templating language which can construct JSON payloads (for POST body) as well as raw strings (for URL transform)

 ```
 {